-The curriculum also aligns with other related communities such as the Departments of Justice, the Treasury, Commerce, Energy, and Homeland Security; the U.S. Environmental Protection Agency; plus the state equivalents, such as Texas Health and Human Services.
+The curriculum also aligns with other related communities such as the Departments of Justice, Treasury, Commerce, Energy, and Homeland Security; the U.S. Environmental Protection Agency; plus state equivalents, such as Texas Health and Human Services.

 In the private sector, professionals in a variety of backgrounds benefit from the curriculum including:

 Students may be interested in taking additional courses at the Institute on Chinese Law and Business summer study abroad program.
 All classes are taught in English, and students in the Institute earn six credit hours from classes like:

 Another option is the Institute on World Legal Problems in Innsbruck, Austria.
 Classes are taught in English, and students earn six credit hours in classes like:

 The International and Comparative Law concentration is one of many options at St. Mary’s.
 All are fully accredited by the Southern Association of Colleges and Schools Commission on College and have obtained acquiescence from the American Bar Association (ABA).

 |Second First-year Course (or Property I and II online, or Contracts I and II online)||3 (or 4 for Property I and II online, or 4 for Contracts I and II online)|

 |International Criminal Law||2|